 ESP Capital loan was given to 20 women from a village in Hmaw Bi first and then the project was extended to another village.
 The number of beneficiaries increased up to 85, and currently, there are 75 beneficiaries.

 With the lessons learned from Project 1, the approach was changed.
-Instead of targeting the HIV infected urban people, it was targeted to village women whose houses or businesses can be easily follow up.
+Instead of targeting the HIV-infected urban people, it was targeted at village women whose houses or businesses can be easily followed up.
 In addition, the beneficiaries were selected based on the following criteria:

 1) someone whose interest is doing or expanding business on their own

-2) who can group 5 people and hold accountable for their group members
+2) who can group 5 people and hold them accountable for their group members

 3) who are determined to give the loan back on schedule